Do Student Loans Affect a Credit Score?

 If you want to use your student loans to help your credit score, there are a few things you can do, including:

-- Length of credit history.
-Getting a student loan early on can also help your credit history, as it usually takes a long time to pay off.
-This can help you establish credit and maintain a longer length of credit history until you fully pay the loan.
+• Add to your length of credit history.
+You can help your credit history by taking on a student loan early in your credit journey.
+This is because it usually takes a long time to pay off.
+The student loan can help you establish credit and maintain a longer length of credit history until you fully pay the loan.

-- Increasing mix of credit.
+• Increase your mix of credit.
 Your student loan can also help to diversify your credit.
-This shows lenders that you are capable of managing different types of accounts.
-In general, someone who can successfully manage a credit card, student loan, auto loan, and personal loan can be viewed more favorably than someone with a less diverse mix of credit.
+This shows lenders that you can manage different types of accounts.
+Your credit history can be positive if you can show you can manage a mix of loans like a credit card, student loan, auto loan, and personal loan.

 How student loans could hurt your credit score

-Just as student loans can help your credit score, they can also hurt your credit score if not properly managed.
+Just as student loans can help your credit score, they can also hurt your credit score if not responsibly managed.

-- Missed student loan payments.
-Missing an installment payment can hurt your score.
-The longer the missed payment is past due, the more it may can hurt your score.
-According to the Federal Student Aid website, if you miss a payment, your loan is considered delinquent, and after 90 days your loan servicer may report it to the three major credit bureaus.
+• Missed student loan payments.
+When you miss an installment payment it can hurt your score.
+The longer the missed payment is past due, the more it can hurt your score.
+The Federal Student Aid website states that if you miss a payment your loan is considered delinquent.
+After 90 days your loan servicer may report it to the three major credit bureaus.
 If you continue to miss payments, your loan can go into default, which can cause your score to drop further.
 Late payments can stay on your credit report for up to seven years after they’re first reported, according to the Federal Student Aid website.

-- Closed credit account.
-While a student loan can add to the length of your credit history while you are paying it off, once it is paid in full the account is closed.
-A drop in score may be noticed when your installment debt is paid off in full.
-However, according to Experian you should see your score rebound over time as you consistently pay all bills on time and keep debt levels low.
+• Closed credit account.
+A student loan can add to the length of your credit history while you are paying it off.
+However, once you pay in full the account will close.
+A drop in score may happen when you pay off an installment debt in full.
+You should see your score rebound over time as you consistently pay all bills on time and keep debt levels low.

 Does refinancing student loans affect your credit?

-Refinancing your student loans can potentially impact your credit score in a few ways.
+When you refinance your student loans it can potentially impact your credit score in a few ways.

 To refinance, you may need to shop around to find the best interest rate and terms on other loans, which could mean applying for a few.
 This can result in hard inquiries.
-Remember, too many hard inquiries can have a greater effect on your score if they are spaced far apart, usually more than 45 days, according to FICO.
+Remember, too many hard inquiries can have a greater effect on your score if they are spaced far apart.

 If you refinance, it can also impact the length of your credit history.
-This is because the original loan is paid off in the refinance and replaced by the new loan.
-However, if you can secure a lower interest rate, refinancing might have a positive effect on your credit score by reducing the amount of your payments and helping you pay them on time.
+This is because the new loan pays off the original loan.
+However, if you can secure a lower interest rate, refinancing might have a positive effect on your credit score by reducing the amount of your payments.

-If you’re trying to decide whether to refinance, you’ll have to consider the trade-off between potentially affecting your credit score versus saving money with a loan that offers a lower interest rate.
+If you’re trying to decide whether to refinance, weigh the trade-off between potentially affecting your credit score versus saving money with a loan that offers a lower interest rate.

 Did you know?

 When you close a student loan account by repaying the entire loan, this may impact your score.
-This is common, however, and usually the impact on your score will lessen over time if you continue to maintain good credit habits.
+This is common and the impact on your score will lessen over time if you continue to maintain good credit habits.

 Does student loan forgiveness affect your credit?

-Additionally, if your federal student loan was one of your oldest credit accounts when your loan is forgiven and the account is closed, it may result in a slight dip.
+Additionally, if your federal student loan was one of your oldest credit accounts, it may result in a slight dip in your score when forgiven.

-According to the Federal Student Aid website, if your loan is discharged (as opposed to forgiven), due to a disability or the closure of the school where you got your loans, any adverse information on your credit report could be deleted.
+The Federal Student Aid website explains that if your loan is discharged (as opposed to forgiven), due to a disability or the closure of the school where you got your loans, any adverse information on your credit report could be deleted.

-Do student loans affect your credit score?
-Yes, they can, in both positive and negative ways.
+You should now understand that student loans affect your credit score in both positive and negative ways.
 While missing a payment can negatively affect your credit score, a history of consistent payments may help your score.
-You can also use student loans to help establish your credit history and diversify your credit mix., It’s nice to know that if you manage them responsibly, you can use them to make a positive impact on your credit.
+You can also use student loans to help establish your credit history and diversify your credit mix.
+It’s nice to know that if you manage them responsibly, you can use them to make a positive impact on your credit.

 Share article